Columbus, the United States

 If you are thinking about moving to Columbus, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Lower, I feel.
 You get more for your money as space is not so limited.
 Average costs: our mortgage is $1,100.
-That's for 3bdrm, 1bthrm, acreage...," said one expat who made the move to Columbus.
+That's for 3bdrm, 1bthrm, acreage...," remarked one expat who made the move to Columbus.

 How do I meet people in Columbus?